cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 <br>
 ---
 ## Research Questions
 My journey started from noticing our own ability to (i) break down a complex observation into multiple chunks of smaller and abstract concepts and (ii) create a new idea by playing and recombining the conceptual building blocks.
-For instance, we can take a glimpse of this process of abstraction and synthesis in this video of Picasso's live drawing.
+For instance, we can take a glimpse of this dance between abstraction and synthesis in a video of Picasso's live drawing:

 <br>
 <div align="center">
 <iframe  width="672" height="480"" src="https://www.youtube.com/embed/JU9oaD0e7uU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>